PowerShell/PSReadLine/README.md

 If you are using the version of `PSReadLine` that ships with Windows PowerShell, you need to run: `powershell -noprofile -command "Install-Module PSReadLine -Force -SkipPublisherCheck -AllowPrerelease"`.
+Note: you will need to make sure [PowershellGet is updated](https://github.com/PowerShell/PSReadLine#install-from-powershellgallery-preferred) before running this command.

 If you are using the version of `PSReadLine` that ships with PowerShell 6+ versions, you need to run: `<path-to-pwsh-executable> -noprofile -command "Install-Module PSReadLine -Force -SkipPublisherCheck -AllowPrerelease"`.